mars/event-driven-functions/README.md

 #### Install a plugin

-1. `npm install salesforce-cdc-connector-plugin-example --save`
+1. `npm install salesforce-data-connector-plugin-example --save` (not a real plugin)
 2. Update the environment variable with a comma-separated list of the plugins to load:

     ```bash